 As with all technological approaches to solving an organisational problem the difference between success and failure depends on what sits around the technology.
 If you are going to use a software tool that enables you to phish your employees then it should only be one part of your behavioural change programme and you need to consider the following:

 - Get your employees onside first by explaining what you’re doing and why.
 The most productive way to do this is to have an open dialogue with them about security issues – and by dialogue I mean just that, speaking but also listening and exchanging ideas.
-What is the perception of cyber security risk in your organisation – do some employees think that cyber security requirements are over-hyped?
+What is the perception of cybersecurity risk in your organisation – do some employees think that cybersecurity requirements are over-hyped?
 Are parts of your organisation vulnerable to the ‘culture of the expert’ – you probably have very talented engineers and scientists in your organisations but they may also think they know better than you do about security.
-You might believe that you know how your employees think but your first step should be getting out there and asking them, because it is very likely that you will get some opinions that you would never have second guessed.
+You might believe that you know how your employees think but your first step should be getting out there and asking them because it is very likely that you will get some opinions that you would never have second-guessed.

 - Plan very carefully what you are going to do when employees open the phishing emails that you send.
 There will probably be a temptation to punish them in some way and insist that they do some further awareness training.
 This should be the last resort.
 The majority of employees want to do the right thing and most believe that they can make a contribution to organisational security.
 You need to foster this.
 The messages that you put out at this stage need to demonstrate that you understand that.
-Rather than a security expert talking down to an employee (in a kind of parent/child relationship) you should be having a peer-to-peer conversation.
-You are aiming to build the employee’s feelings of ‘self-efficacy’ – this is the belief that they have in their own abilities to successfully manage a situation.
+Rather than a security expert talking down to an employee (in a kind of parent/child relationship), you should be having a peer-to-peer conversation.
+You are aiming to build the employee’s feelings of ‘self-efficacy’ - this is the belief that they have in their own abilities to successfully manage a situation.

 - Recognise good behaviour when you see it.
 Security practitioners are often very quick to discipline employees for poor security behaviours but are less likely to praise or offer rewards for good security behaviours.
 This could be something as simple as an email of recognition to the employee’s line manager.

-- Ideally what you are aiming for is a well thought through campaign where the launch of the phishing tool only forms one part.
+- Ideally what you are aiming for is a well-thought-out campaign where the launch of the phishing tool only forms one part.
 The other parts will be made up the dialogue that you have with employees where you explain the problems with phishing, the impact it could have and what you propose to do but, in turn, you also listen to their thoughts and ideas for how to address the situation.
 You will have a plan for those employees who fall prey to your phishing attacks that will increase their self-efficacy rather than leading them into learned helplessness.
 Finally, when employees exhibit good security behaviours (for example, when they report phishing emails to you for investigation) you should have a system for rewarding and recognising their behaviour.

 While there have been relatively few attacks to date on industrial controls systems we have no reason to assume that this will continue.
 When we cast forward over the next five years analysts’ predictions suggest that the attack surface will increase significantly.
-Gartner believes that by 2018, 6 billion ‘things’ will be connected to the Internet and a number of these will be able to request support for themselves (we already see examples of this with security systems that alert a security company that an alarm has been tripped).
+Gartner believes that by 2018, six billion ‘things’ will be connected to the Internet and a number of these will be able to request support for themselves (we already see examples of this with security systems that alert a security company that an alarm has been tripped).
 This means that the number of security events and attacks will rise and there will be a corresponding pressure on resources, both technological and human to manage this risk.

 In short, the attack surface is getting bigger and technology cannot handle all the attacks that are being registered.
 We can use technology to prevent some of these through surveillance and monitoring but there is more we can do.
 Firstly, we can try to limit the instances of employees inadvertently causing a security breach and secondly, we can harness the goodwill and aptitude of our employees to take a more active role in preventing malicious attacks.